All Episodes

 It can save you about five minutes getting to the grocery store.

-See, I thought I was only one.
+See, I thought I was the only one.

-I was I always pray for parking karma.
+I always pray for parking karma.

 Yeah.